zobu1/rhymebot/README.md

 # rhymebot
 Enter a sentence and the bot will spit out a sentence that rhymes with it.
-This will check for coherent sentence making and pronunciation of rhyming words.
+Goals are: coherent sentence making, different rhyming schemes, pronunciation of rhyming words.